matthewkmayer/matthewkmayer.github.io/blag/content/post/chaining-rusoto-futures.md

 `make_table_future_the_second` uses `map_err()` to map the error result to the closure, which is just code to run if an error happens.
 In the code block, we print a notice something went wrong then make a new `GetItemError`.
 We have to create a `GetItemError` because that's what the combined future, `chained`, requires as its type.
 It's a `Future<Item = GetItemOutput, Error = GetItemError>` because the last future, `get_item_future`, has that type.

 Since `.and_then()` will only run on successful, non-error completion of the future it's called on, we won't call `get_item_future` if we couldn't create the table.
-For example, if we run the project and the table is already created, we see this output:
+For example, if we run the project and local DynamoDB isn't running, we see this output:

 ```
 We could do something with the table creation error here.